2squaredstudios/throbots/README.md

 # Platformer
-This a a platformer in development by me and WHERES-HARRY.
+This is a platformer in development by me and WHERES-HARRY.